$18.3 Million Awarded in Dispute Over Medical Device Laser Deal

 Co-defendant Erchonia Corporation settled with the Chapter 7 Trustee on the morning of opening statements in the arbitration hearing.

-For more information on the lawsuit, please contact Mark Annick at 214-559-4630 or email@example.com.
+For more information on the lawsuit, or general information requests please contact Jason Hartline at 214-234-7900 or email@example.com.